 Are your cupboards filled with out of date beauty products?
 Get rid of the products that are out of date.
-The good news is that you can recycle them at Optical Pharmacy Plus on Longueville Road or at the Lane Cove Council chambers.
+The good news is that you can recycle them at the Lane Cove Council chambers.

 If you need to store items, then contact Storage King Lane Cove.
 They have many cost effective options and no long term contracts.
 If you operate a home based business with lots of stock, why not use Storage King Lane Cove as your distribution centre (many local businesses use this option).